davidfekke/fek.io/src/blog/2021-05-04/use-dependency-injection-with-express.md

 export { getVehicles, getPlanets, getStarships };
 ```

 I am using the [Star Wars API](https://swapi.dev/) for my example.
 I have created three functions for `getVehicles`,`getPlanets` and `getStarships`.
-These methods are using the `async/await` syntax, which will allow them to be used asynchronously by module that imports these functions.
+These methods are using the `async/await` syntax, which will allow them to be used asynchronously by the module that imports these functions.

 # Routes